chad-fisher/ArcPy-Scripts/README.md

 # ArcPy-Scripts
-Collection of my ArcPy scripts
+A collection of my ArcPy scripts for UEP 235: Advanced GIS assignments